The Quantum Disciple

 Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 (1 Corinthians 6:9–11, NIV [E])

-The Logic: When we examine texts like 1 Timothy 2:11–14 and 1 Timothy 3:1–7, we will track both the gender-coded language ("the husband of one wife") and Paul’s appeal to creation order and the deception narrative (1 Timothy 2:13–14, NIV), asking whether these are local cultural patches or part of the Architect’s enduring design.
+The logic: When we look at 1 Timothy 2:11–14 and 1 Timothy 3:1–7, we will note both the gender-specific language ("the husband of one wife") and Paul’s appeal to creation order and the deception narrative (1 Timothy 2:13–14, NIV), asking whether these are temporary cultural rules or part of God’s lasting design.

-The Data Point: Scripture itself distinguishes between matters of "first importance" (the death and resurrection of Jesus; 1 Corinthians 15:3–4, NIV [E]) and questions of church order and office.
+Key point: Scripture itself distinguishes "first importance" (the death and resurrection of Jesus; 1 Corinthians 15:3–4) from questions of church order and office.

-The Logic: This audit operates at the level of church structure and obedience, not salvation.
-Faithful Christians, united around the same gospel kernel, may disagree about the configuration of offices while remaining within the apostolic faith.
-We seek to align with what the Bible says, not what we wish it said.
+The logic: This paper is about church structure and obedience, not salvation.
+Faithful Christians who agree on the gospel can disagree about how offices are configured.
+We're trying to line up with what the Bible says, not what we wish it said.

-The Southern Baptist Convention (SBC) operates on a Complementarian architecture.
-This operating system asserts that men and women are equal in essence and value before God (Ontological Equality) but are assigned distinct, non-interchangeable roles in the home and the church (Functional Distinction) [I].
+The Southern Baptist Convention (SBC) holds a Complementarian position.
+That view says men and women are equal in worth before God but have different, non-interchangeable roles in the home and the church [I].

 The official doctrinal standard, the Baptist Faith and Message 2000, codifies this logic: